The gravitational field

 where is

-the metric tensor, is the gravitational
+the metric tensor,

 the gravitational stress-energy tensor.

-The expression for the 4-vector
+The expression for 4-vector of

-gravitation can be represented through the gravitational field strength:
+be represented through the gravitational field strength:

 where is